irvch/DDRL-Project/README.md

 # Regulating DINO-WM with Optimal Transport

-This repository contains the implementation of our research on enhancing DINO-WM (World Models on Pre-trained Visual Features) with Optimal Transport regularization for improved zero-shot planning in robotics.

 ## Overview

 We extend the DINO-WM framework introduced by Zhou et al. (2024) by incorporating Optimal Transport (OT) regularization to guide the planning process.